playauraai/Rhaegal-Pro/README.md

 - **Cost Analysis:** $0 (uses embedded TPM, no hardware purchase)

 **What This Reveals:**
-- Γ£à Anti-cheat security researchers study this
+- ✅ Anti-cheat security researchers study this
-- Γ£à Gaming security engineers need this knowledge
+- ✅ Gaming security engineers need this knowledge
-- Γ£à Kernel security specialists require this
+- ✅ Kernel security specialists require this
-- Γ£à Nation-state APT groups use these techniques
+- ✅ Nation-state APT groups use these techniques
-- Γ¥î This information is HIGHLY CLASSIFIED
+- ❌ This information is HIGHLY CLASSIFIED
-- Γ¥î Anti-cheat companies actively hide this
+- ❌ Anti-cheat companies actively hide this
-- Γ¥î Only elite kernel researchers have this knowledge
+- ❌ Only elite kernel researchers have this knowledge

 **Tier 5 vs Previous Tiers:**
 - Tier 1-3: 0-70% success, $0 cost
 - Tier 4: 80-95% success, $5-50 cost
-- **Tier 5: 95-99% success, $0 cost** ΓåÉ BEST
+- **Tier 5: 95-99% success, $0 cost** ← BEST

-Γ¥ô **Want the complete Tier 5 TPM exploitation guide with kernel hooking techniques, EK extraction methods, and anti-cheat bypass chains?** ΓåÆ Purchase Full Report
+❓ **Want the complete Tier 5 TPM exploitation guide with kernel hooking techniques, EK extraction methods, and anti-cheat bypass chains?** → Purchase Full Report

 ---